mfaani/mfaani/content/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/index.md

 1. Create all dependent targets
 2. Create your app wrapper/directory and then place everything in the right place.

+🔍: Make sure you go and inspect the app bundle and see its content.
+You can even do this for your `/Applications` directory of your macos as well.

 For Example if had an app named `Cool` and it had the following dependencies:
 - `Auth.a` (static library)
 - `Core.framework` (dynamic library)